-These hemp heart muffins are made with fresh cranberry and orange.
-With 7 grams of protein each from the hemp and oats these muffins make a super nutrient-dense snack, yet so delicious!
+These healthy cranberry orange muffins are made with fresh cranberries, oat flour (making them gluten-free), and I add hemp hearts too.
+With 7 grams of protein each, these muffins make a super nutrient-dense snack, yet so delicious!

 Jump to: